Francis Patrick Carney: Early life

 He was born September 20, 1846, in County Fermanagh, Ireland.
 His family emigrated to New York City in 1859 and moved to Ouray, Colorado in 1877.

 Career

 He became a mason and worked as a contractor and miner as well as an organizer of labor unions.
-He served as member of the Colorado General Assembly from 1893 to 1895 and Colorado Senate from 1895 to 1899.
+His first elected office was as a member of the Ouray County Board of County Commissioners.
+He was elected to a three-year term on the board in 1879 and was also elected as the board's chairman.
+However, he quit the board after serving only one year and returned to the private sector.
+He served as member of the Colorado House of Representatives from 1893 to 1895 and the Colorado Senate from 1895 to 1899.
+He served as President of the Colorado Senate from 1899 to 1900.
 Carney served as the 10th Lieutenant Governor of Colorado from 1899 to 1901.

 Death

 He died May 4, 1902, in Ouray, Colorado.